Magnetic Couplings in Edge-Sharing High-Spin $d^7$ Compounds: Magnetic Couplings

 \subsection{Longer Range Couplings}

-While we have discussed above that $t_{2g}$-ligand hybridization should generally be small in $3d$ metal oxides (as reflected by small $t_{pd}^\pi$), the $e_g$-ligand hybridization may still play a significant role through the large $t_{pd}^\sigma$.
-This is particularly relevant for third neighbor bonds in honeycomb materials, because it gives rise to a large hopping between $d_{x^2-y^2}$ orbitals shown in Fig.~\ref{fig:hops3rd} at order $(t_{pd}^\sigma)^2t_{pp}^\sigma/\Delta_{pd}^2 \sim 0.05$ to 0.1 eV.
+While we have discussed above that $t_{2g}$-ligand hybridization should generally be small in $3d$ transition metal oxides (as reflected by small $t_{pd}^\pi$), the $e_g$-ligand hybridization may still play a significant role in the magnetic exchange due to the large $t_{pd}^\sigma$.
+This fact is what leads to significant ferromagnetic corrections $\delta J$ for nearest neighbor bonds.
+For longer range bonds, such as third neighbors in edge-sharing honeycomb lattices, it gives rise to a large hopping between $d_{x^2-y^2}$ orbitals shown in Fig.~\ref{fig:hops3rd} at order $(t_{pd}^\sigma)^2t_{pp}^\sigma/\Delta_{pd}^2 \sim 0.05$ to 0.1 eV.
 This is equivalent to a 3rd neighbor $t_5$, which allows the associated coupling to be readily estimated from the matrices $\mathbb{M}$.
 In particular, we estimate (for $\Delta_2 = 0$):

 This is the only major third neighbor hopping pathway, so there are no additional terms to compete, and a relatively large antiferromagnetic $J_3$ should be expected for all honeycomb materials with partially occupied $e_g$ orbitals.
+For finite $\Delta_2$, the interactions are rendered anisotropic, with XXZ anisotropy reflecting the composition of the local moments.
+These estimates may be confirmed by considering the triangular lattice compound Ba$_3$CoSb$_2$O$_9$, for which the closest Co$^{2+}$ neighbors have the same geometry as depicted in Fig.~\ref{fig:hops3rd}.
+In this case, it is well established\cite{ma2016static,ito2017structure,ghioldi2018dynamical,kamiya2018nature} that the interactions are described by $J_{xy} = +1.7$ meV, $J_z = +1.5$ meV.
+Third neighbor interactions of similar magnitude should be expected for all honeycomb materials BCAO, BCPO, NCSO, and NCTO.